kaydee001/AI-Learning-Projects/CNN/simple_cnn/README.md

 ---

-Built as part of learning neural networks from scratch! 🧠
+Built as part of learning CNN from scratch! 🧠